Family-Based Immigration Lawyer in New York City

 Each of these situations requires a different approach and course of legal action, which is why we take the time to explain each process carefully so you know exactly what to expect moving forward: length of time, priority dates, evidence and documentation requirements, visa bulletins, interview process, and the affidavits of support that must be completed for the non-citizen relative.

-You can rely on our NYC family-based immigration attorney to provide straightforward and timely answers to your questions while giving you the information you need to make informed choices about your family.
+You can rely on our NYC family-based immigration lawyer to provide straightforward and timely answers to your questions while giving you the information you need to make informed choices about your family.
 We know that the decisions and moves you make during this process are critical to keeping your family intact, and we will do everything in our power to protect and preserve your family during this time.

 Call Us for a Consultation: 1-917-338-7678